Mike Elliott (Formula One)

-Mike Elliott is a British Formula One aerodynamicist.
-He is currently the technical director at the Mercedes AMG Petronas Motorsport Formula One team.
+Mike Elliott (born 4 June 1974) is a British Formula One aerodynamicist.
+He was the chief technical officer at the Mercedes-AMG Petronas F1 Team.
+He left Mercedes in October 2023.

 Biography

 Elliott started his career in motorsport in 2000 as an aerodynamicist for McLaren.
 In 2003, he then became a trackside aerodynamicist before progressing on to being the team leader for aerodynamic performance at McLaren in 2006.
-In 2008, he moved to the Renault F1 team to become the principal aerodynamicist, he stayed with the Enstone team until 2012 when he moved to Mercedes to become the head of aerodynamics.
-In 2017 he replaced Geoff Willis as technology director at Mercedes.
-In 2021 he succeeded James Allison as technical director at the team.
+In 2008, he moved to the Renault F1 Team to become the principal aerodynamicist, he stayed with the Enstone team until 2012 when he moved to Mercedes to become the head of aerodynamics.
+In 2017, he replaced Geoff Willis as technology director at Mercedes.
+In 2021, he succeeded James Allison as technical director at the team.
+On 21 April 2023, it was announced that Elliott would swap roles with Allison, who would return as Technical Director, while Elliott would become Chief Technical Officer.
+He subsequently left Mercedes in October 2023.